nhnpro/floop/README.md

 }
 ```

-The example above displays everything required to use the library, you may keep reading to learn more [details](#details)), but it's not really necessary.
-See the full example [here](../blob/master/examples/clicker.dart).
+The example above displays everything required to use the library, you may keep reading to learn more [details](#details)), but it's not necessary.
+See the full example [here](../master/example/clicker.dart).

 Any kind of values can be kept in the global store `floop`.
 Own stores can be created by `Map myStore = ObservedMap()` instead of using the built in store `floop`.